Lay Members’ Role in the Early Church

 In Damascus, in a little-known Christian community, Ananias, a member of whom we know little, baptized the New Testament figure of whom we know much, the apostle Paul.
 In spite of Saul’s persecutions, Ananias acted, and God recorded his faith as an example for us.
 Faith and courage aren’t confined to ministers; they are found in lay members, too.

 Cenchrea was a city east of Corinth.
 From there, Phoebe helped Paul minister to the Roman church.
 While Paul prepared for his journey to Jerusalem, Phoebe had business in Rome.
-Paul commends her to the Roman church (Rom.
-16:1-2) as one who showed generosity and hospitality to many.
+Paul commends her to the Roman church (Romans 16:1-2) as one who showed generosity and hospitality to many.
 F.C.
 Conybeare postulates her as a widow (The Life and Epistles of St. Paul, page 497).
 Greek manners and customs would not normally allow a married or single woman to be so prominent.
 An ancient subscription to the book of Romans states that Phoebe carried the epistle by hand.

 Philippi was a city of Macedonia north of Greece.
 Since no synagogue existed in this city (Conybeare, page 226), devout Jews would seek a “place of prayer” (Acts 16:13).
 Usually this was outside the city near running water, perhaps because it was peaceful.
 The group at Philippi was composed primarily of women.